ONSdigital/sdg_data_updates/3-9-1/README.md

 5) Save this file in the ?Input? folder.
 Rename as old_method.csv.
 6) Back on [Fingertips API Source Link]  https://fingertips.phe.org.uk/api#!/Data/Data_GetDataFileForOneIndicator in ?indicator id? select 93861.
 7) Click ?Download indicator-data.csv?.
-8) Save this file in the ?Input? folder as well. rename as new_method.csv.
+8) Save this file in the ?Input? folder as well.
+Rename as new_method.csv.

 1) Open RStudio.